BR19-gh/online-store-billing-system/README.md

-This will install all of the required packages as mentioned within the `requirements.txt` file.
+This will install all the required packages as mentioned within the `requirements.txt` file.